Epidural injectionSpinal epidural injections can support with the ongoing management of pain relating to your lower back

-If you are experiencing pain in your back and legs or sciatica, due to conditions such as slipped disc or spinal stenosis, or you are undergoing a rehabilitative stretching and exercise program to manage an ongoing condition, an epidural injection can help to manage the pain.
+If you are experiencing pain in your back and legs or sciatica, due to conditions such as slipped disc or spinal stenosis, or you are undergoing a rehabilitative stretching and exercise programme to manage an ongoing condition, an epidural injection can help to manage the pain.
 The effects of spine, lumbar or caudal injections are usually temporary, providing relief from a week to up to one year and can be administered up to three times a year.

 A multidisciplinary approach to spinal anaesthesia and pain management

 If you are living with pain as a result of a back condition, the first step is to book a consultation to discuss your symptoms and medical history to determine the best step forward for receiving treatment.
 We work with pain management Consultants who will work with a wider multidisciplinary team to ensure that you receive the best advice and treatment for your needs.

 Prices & payment